mushroomhostage/QuickBench/README.md

 **blockData** (1): Data value for block to be identified as a QuickBench, used in conjunction with blockId.

+**alternateBlockId** (0) and **alternateBlockData** (0): An alternate block ID/metadata to additionally recognize as a QuickBench.
+This block won't be placed by the item, but will be usable when right-clicked and drop the item when broken.
+Useful in case you change the block ID and want to preserve your existing QuickBenches.
+Set ID to 0 (default) to disable.

 **itemId** (58): Item ID for QuickBench when held as an item.
 Default is Crafting Table.

 **title** (QuickBench): Title for QuickBench inventory windows.